pszemraj/textsum/README.md

 > utility for using transformers summarization models on text docs

-A longer description of your project goes here...
+A continuation of the [document summarization](<https://huggingface.co/spaces/pszemraj/document-summarization>) space on huggingface.

 ---